Example configuration entry

 • write_lambda (Optional, lambda): Lambda to be evaluated on every update of the Sensor, before the new value is written to the modbus registers.

-• use_write_multiple (Optional, boolean): By default the modbus command Preset Single Registers (function code 6) is used for setting the holding register if only 1 register is set.
-If your device only supports Preset Multiple Registers (function code 16) set this option to true.
-Defaults to false.
+• use_write_multiple (Optional, boolean): By default the modbus command Function Code 6 (Preset Single Registers) is used for setting the holding register if only one register is set.
+If your device only supports Function Code 16 (Preset Multiple Registers) set this option to true.

 • optimistic (Optional, boolean): Whether to operate in optimistic mode - when in this mode, any command sent to the Modbus Select will immediately update the reported state.
 Defaults to false.